 Avoiding timeshare fraud can be difficult, yet, there are a few tips you can use to avoid getting scammed:

 Tips to avoid resale fraud:

 There are many affordable alternatives to timeshare.
 Some of the most popular include vacation rentals (i.e., Airbnb), vacation membership programs, or traditional hotels or resorts.

 Vacation rentals: the vacation rental industry has exploded with the use of different companies like Airbnb and VRBO.
 Both of these companies are popular because of their ease of service.
 You can book a weekend stay within minutes using their mobile apps or online website.

 Membership programs: While vacation clubs provide discounted trips, they could also have significant initial buy-in costs and high annual fees that are subject to change.
 So, be careful when looking into this alternative.

 Traditional hotels and resorts: Almost all desirable vacation destinations have some fantastic and affordable resort stays in hotel rooms.
 Short-term payments are why hotels and resorts are such solid alternatives to timeshare locations.

-As you can tell, getting out of a timeshare obligation is far from easy.
+As you can tell, getting out of a timeshare obligation takes a lot of work.
 There are very few routes to take toward timeshare freedom, but you must follow one of these strategies to achieve it.
 Choose which method best suits your needs.

-While the timeshare developer may go above and beyond to keep you tied to your agreement, you are now aware that you can cut ties with them for good.
+While the timeshare developer may go above and beyond to keep you tied to your agreement, you are now aware that you may be able to cut ties with them for good.
 You no longer have to endure the unbearable stress of unwanted timeshare ownership.